kubernetes-sigs/gateway-api/site-src/blog/2023/0801-welcome-gamma.md

 The basic idea of conformance profiles is that we can define subsets of the Gateway API, and allow implementations to choose - and document! - which subsets they conform to.
-GAMMA is adding a new profile, named `Mesh`, which checks only the mesh functionality as defined by GAMMA; SIG-Network-Policy is going to be using this concept as well.
+(SIG-Network-Policy is going to be using this concept as well.)
+GAMMA is adding a new profile, named `Mesh`, which checks only the mesh functionality as defined by GAMMA.
+At this point, Kuma 2.3, Linkerd 2.14, and Istio 1.16 are all conformant with the `Mesh` profile.

 ## What else is in Gateway API 0.8.0?